alichtman/deadbolt/README.md

-# macOS-encrypt-decrypt
+# macOS-encrypt-decrypt-quick-actions

 This `macOS` `Quick Action` removes all the complication when encrypting and decrypting files.
 Simply right click on a file you'd like to encrypt or decrypt, select the `Encrypt Decrypt` `Quick Action`, and follow the prompts.
+To decrypt, double click on the file with the `.encrypted` extension.

 <h1 align="center">
   <img src="img/demo.gif" width="80%" />